-Developing a strong, consistent onboarding process takes time, and there are crucial mistakes employers should be aware of and avoid to make a new employee's initiation period successful.
+Developing a strong, consistent onboarding process takes time.
+Along the way, there are crucial mistakes employers should recognize, and avoid, to ensure a new employee's initiation period is successful.

 Don't give new employees too much too soon.
 The first few weeks at a new job can be an overwhelming adjustment for an employee.
-You don't want to overload them with too much work before they're ready, said Deb LaMere, vice president of HR strategy and employee engagement at Ceridian.
+You don't want to overload them with too much work before they're ready, said Deb LaMere, vice president of employee experience at Ceridian.

 Don't assume new hires understand everything.
 You can't expect an employee to pick up on all the nuances, buzzwords and procedures involved with their new job after one quick run-through.
 Jack Hill, director of talent acquisition solutions at PeopleFluent, reminded employers that even new hires with industry experience should be given the chance to digest all the information they're given.

 Don't forget to measure the onboarding process.
 As with any business process, measuring the results of your onboarding efforts is the key to improving it.
-For example, Minshew told Business News Daily that The Muse sends out a new hire survey after a month of employment to assess the effectiveness of their onboarding.
+Minshew said that The Muse sends out a new hire survey after a month of employment to assess the effectiveness of their onboarding.

 Continue the momentum

-One way to make sure your onboarding process doesn't end on the first day is to assign your new hire a mentor (other than their direct manager) to check in with them as they get settled.
-The mentor can use a company stipend to take the new employee out of the office for coffee or lunch, as well as check in with them throughout their first few weeks, Minshew said.
+One way to ensure your onboarding process doesn't end on the first day is to assign your new hire a mentor, someone other than their direct manager, to check in with them as they get settled.
+The mentor can use a company stipend to take the new employee out of the office for coffee or lunch as well as check in with them throughout their first few weeks, Minshew said.

 "It means a lot for new hires to have a friendly face they feel comfortable talking to, and we've seen a lot of long-standing office friendships start this way," Minshew added.

-LaMere advised scheduling detailed training sessions in an employee's first week of work, as well as emphasizing and demonstrating the importance of open communication.
+LaMere advised scheduling detailed training sessions during an employee's first week as well as emphasizing and demonstrating the importance of open communication.

-Onboarding is an ongoing process that should ensure engagement and involvement long after day one.
+Onboarding is an ongoing process that helps employees feel welcomed through consistent engagement and involvement long after their first day on the job.

 "Today's employees are looking for immersive and interactive communication channels, content libraries, and more that continue the experience post-hire," Hill said.
 "Onboarding [goes] beyond just learning tools and paperwork, [and is] really seen as a part of career development."